Ferrari F40: F40 Competizione

 Chassis number 80782 was originally purchased as a road car and imported into the Netherlands in 1989 by the official Ferrari importer, Kroymans BV.
 Work was then done by Peter van Erp of Cavallino Tuning, Kroymans' racing division to convert it into "Competizione" specification, with new shock absorbers, new instrumentation, brakes, bodywork, and a new paint job.
 The car was consistently promoted through the Ferrari Challenge, and modifications in 1995 were made to maintain the car's competitiveness.
 Modifications were made by British tuning house G-Tex in collaboration with Michelotto and included air jacks, an upgraded roll hoop, and upgrades to the engine which increased its power output to over 700 bhp.
-After the car was sold to its most recent owner, it had a decorative makeover which consisted of a repaint in Grigio Nardo and blue fabric seats.
+After the car was sold to its most recent owner, it had a decorative makeover which consisted of a repaint in grey and blue fabric seats.